redox-os/book/src/porting-applications.md

 #### Gentoo

-The [Gentoo](https://gentoo.org) distribution does a wonderful job to document many programs and libraries, like source code location, dependencies, feature flags, cross-compilation and context.
+The [Gentoo](https://gentoo.org) distribution does a wonderful job to document many applications and libraries, like source code location, dependencies, feature flags, cross-compilation and context.

-It's the most complete reference for advanced packaging of programs, you can search the Gentoo packages on the [Gentoo Packages](https://packages.gentoo.org/) website.
+It's the most complete reference for advanced packaging of applications, you can search the Gentoo packages on the [Gentoo Packages](https://packages.gentoo.org/) website.

 To start you need to read the [Gentoo documentation](https://devmanual.gentoo.org/general-concepts/dependencies/) page to learn advanced packaging and some problems.

 The "Dependencies" section of a Gentoo package will show a table with the following categories:

 - `BDEPEND` - Host build tools (don't add them on the `dependencies = []` section of your `recipe.toml`)
-- `DEPEND` - These dependencies are necessary to build the program
+- `DEPEND` - These dependencies are necessary to build the application
-- `RDEPEND` - These dependencies are necessary to execute the program, can be mandatory or optional
+- `RDEPEND` - These dependencies are necessary to execute the application, can be mandatory or optional
 - `PDEPEND` - Optional dependencies (customization)

-The complex classification of Gentoo allow the packager to easily make a minimum build of a program on Redox, it's important because some optional dependencies can use APIs from the Linux kernel not present on Redox.
+The complex classification of Gentoo allow the packager to easily make a minimum build of a application on Redox, it's important because some optional dependencies can use APIs from the Linux kernel not present on Redox.

-Thus the best approach is to know the minimum necessary to make the program work on Redox and expand from that.
+Thus the best approach is to know the minimum necessary to make the application work on Redox and expand from that.

 ### Build Tools